chrjabs/rustsat/CONTRIBUTING.md

   test suite on a variety of different platforms.
 - Add new test for new features or tests that would have caught bugs you fixed.
   If this is not possible, explain why.
+- Familiarize yourself with [Ed Page's guidelines on Rust style](https://epage.github.io/dev/rust-style/).
+While we don't follow this strictly, keep his style advice in mind when writing contributions to RustSAT.